Anonymous Parse caching

 • Pool Modes — transaction mode, where prepared-statement remapping is enabled.

-• General Settingsprepared_statements_cache_size, client_anonymous_prepared_cache_size, query_interner_gc_interval_seconds, query_interner_anon_idle_ttl_seconds.
+• General Settingsprepared_statements_cache_size, server_prepared_statements_cache_size, client_anonymous_prepared_cache_size, query_interner_gc_interval_seconds, query_interner_anon_idle_ttl_seconds.

 • Admin CommandsSHOW PREPARED_STATEMENTS, SHOW POOLS_MEMORY, SHOW INTERNER, RESET INTERNER.